-- Work without disturbing others;

-- Obtain and return materials to appropriate places;

-- Complete work;

-- Seek help, when needed, in an appropriate manner;

-- Follow routines without reminders;

-- Ignore interruptions or distractions;

-- Respond to teachers' signals;

-- Select appropriate activities when completing tasks early;

-- Use inside and outside voices appropriately;

-- Sit quietly and productively at desks;

-- Manage supplies and materials such as books and computers;

-- Appropriately handle transition times;

-- Line up quietly and appropriately;

-- Walk quietly and appropriately in the hallways and throughout the building; and

-- Participate productively and appropriately in classroom discussions.
+- Work without disturbing others. - Obtain and return materials to appropriate places. - Complete work. - Seek help, when needed, in an appropriate manner. - Follow routines with reminders as needed. - Respond to teachers' signals. - Select appropriate activities when completing tasks early. - Use inside and outside voices appropriately. - Manage supplies and materials. - Appropriately handle transition times. - Line up in a timely and appropriate manner. - Walk appropriately in the hallways and throughout the building.